geckooooo/absclock/README.md

 ### Absolute Time and Relativity

-The Absolute Clock is compatible with relativistic time.
-A unique string identifies an event *t*.
+The Absolute Clock is compatible with relativistic spacetime.
+A unique literal string identifies an event *t*.
 That may seem to imply an absolute frame of reference, which doesn't exist.
 However, if two observers perceived an event differently, absolute time can have two separate values in the same representation--in other words, two different strings for the two different observers can reference the same event.

 (give a simple example.)

 > [!NOTE]
-> Spacetime *(t, x, y, z)* is not represented formally here.
+> As absolute time is scoped within a frame of reference, spacetime *(t, x, y, z)* is not represented formally here.

 Practically speaking, as geologic time uses Earth as the frame of reference, so does this implementation of the Absolute Clock.

 ### More Absolute Time Examples